IV. Socio-ecological footprint:

 • Taxation issues: General issue of taxation of influencers, for profits made, including sponsorships.
 No contract was concluded between the landowners and the influencers and the tour operator, how were the taxes paid?

-1. Commercialising access, camping, walking on ice, boat trips etc. in a sector of a national park (sector Leones of the Laguna san Rafael NP) which has no official entry points and where no tour operator has valid permits to conduct these activities.
-Can be therefore classified as an advertisement of a presumably “false destination”.
-Filmed in clearly identified private properties, including commercials, without any consultation with the landowners.
+1. Commercialising access, camping, walking on ice, boat trips etc. in a sector of a national park (sector Leones of the Laguna san Rafael NP) which has no official entry points and where no valid permits to conduct all these activities exist.
+Can be therefore classified as an advertisement of a presumably “false destination” or fraudulent publicity.
+Filmed in clearly identified private properties, including commercials, without any consultation with the landowners. benjamin valenzuela wallis